Rahmat Akbari

-Rahmat Akbari (born 20 June 2000) is an Afghan professional footballer who plays as a central midfielder for Queensland National Premier Leagues side Gold Coast Knights and the Afghanistan national football team.
+Rahmat Akbari (رحمت اکبری; born 20 June 2000) is an Afghan professional footballer who plays as a central midfielder for Queensland National Premier Leagues side Gold Coast Knights and the Afghanistan national football team.

 Club career

 Brisbane Roar

 On 6 October 2017, Akbari made his professional debut in the opening round of the 2017–18 season, replacing Nicholas D'Agostino in the 83rd minute as Brisbane Roar were beaten 2–0 by Melbourne City at AAMI Park.

 Melbourne Victory

 Akbari joined Melbourne Victory on a one-year loan in October 2018.
 He made his Victory debut on 11 November 2018, replacing James Troisi in the 89th minute as they demolished the Central Coast Mariners 4–1 at home.

 Return to Brisbane Roar

 On 4 June 2019, it was announced that Akbari had returned to Brisbane following the completion of his contract.

 Torpedo Kutaisi

 On 28 June 2023, Georgian top-flight club Torpedo Kutaisi announced it had signed Akbari on a 1.5-year contract.